On the Enumeration Complexity of Unions of Conjunctive Queries: Upper Bounds via Union Extensions

 As Example~\ref{example:first} shows, Theorem~\ref{thm:easyunions} does not cover all tractable UCQs.
-We now address the other cases and start with some definitions.
-We define \emph{body-homomorphisms} between CQs to have the standard meaning of homomorphism, but without the restriction on the heads of the queries.
+We now define union extensions and address the other cases.
+We first define \emph{body-homomorphisms} between CQs to have the standard meaning of homomorphism, but without the restriction on the heads of the queries.